 People are not simply “thinking” beings.
 There is much more than our cognitive selves driving choices and reactions.
 Big Waves knows how to support people to not get stuck in their heads

-She founded Big Waves in 2020 in order to realize a vision of the immense possibility inherent in working together.
+Brook has over 15 years of experience in organizational change, conflict transformation, adult education, somatic coaching, and relational leadership.
+She founded Big Waves in 2020 to realize a vision of immense possibility inherent in working together, even, and especially, when it feels difficult.

 Qualified Mediator, accredited through Alternative Dispute Resolution Institute of Canada